StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
-- Description: The maximum number of concurrent Compaction tasks allowed.
+- Description: The maximum number of concurrent Compaction tasks allowed in a shared-data cluster.
 Setting this item to `-1` indicates to calculate the concurrent task number in an adaptive manner.
 Setting this value to `0` will disable compaction.
 - Introduced in: v3.1.0

 ##### lake_compaction_history_size